hmZa-Sfyn/Quacko/docs/README.md

 #### Linq for file

-Now, magpie has a powerful `linq for file` support. it can be used to operate files a little bit like awk.
+Now, Quacko has a powerful `linq for file` support. it can be used to operate files a little bit like awk.
 See below for example:

 ```swift